 Zoroaster was a reformer of some old religion.
-Even Ormuzd and Ahriman, with him, were not supreme: they were only manifestations of the Supreme: they were only manifestations of the Supreme.
+Even Ormuzd and Ahriman, with him, were not supreme: they were only manifestations of the Supreme.
 That older religion must have been Vedantic.
 So the Egyptians and Semites cling to the theory of sin, while the Aryans, as Indians and Greeks, quickly lose it.
 In India, righteousness and sin become Vidya and Avidya,-both to be transcended.
-Amongst the Aryans, Persians and Europeans become Semitised, by religious ideas, hence the sense of sin.

-And then the talk drifted, as it was always so apt to do, to questions of the country and the future.
-What idea must be urged on a people, to give them strength?
-The line of their own development runs in one way, A. Must the new accession of force be a compensating one, B?
-This would produce a development midway between the two, C, a geometrical alteration, merely.
+Amongst the Aryans, Persians and Europeans become Semitised, by religious ideas, hence the sense of sin.\ would produce a development midway between the two, C, a geometrical alteration, merely.
 But it was not so.
 National life was a question of organic forces.
-We must reinforce the current of that life itself, and leave it to do the rest, Buddha preached renunciation, and India heard.
+We must reinforce the current of that life itself, and leave it to do the rest.
+Buddha preached renunciation, and India heard.
 Yet within a thousand years, she had reached her highest point of national prosperity.
 The national life in India has renunciation as its source.
 Its highest ideals are service and Mukti.
-The Hindu mother eats last.
+The Hindu mother east last.
 Marriage is not for individual happiness, but for the welfare of the nation and the caste.
-Certain individuals of the modern reform. having embarked on an experiment which could not solve the problem, "are the sacrifices, over which the race has to walk."
+Certain individuals of the modern reform, having embarked on an experiment which could not solve the problem, "are the sacrifices, over which the race has to walk."